Raid on Żejtun: Attack

 The Order sent a cavalry regiment to attack the invaders, under the command of the knight de Compremy, but they were almost defeated by the Ottoman raiders.
 The knights Castellan de Castellet Cornetta and Andrea Marconeral along with some 20 other knights and Maltese were wounded in this attack.
 Marconeral, who had shown courage in the attack, died of his wounds two days later, and de Compremy was also killed.
-Men from the Order's fleet under knight Mendes were subsequently sent to repel the invaders.
-Meanwhile, a militia force of around 6,000 to 8,000 Maltese men was assembled and it fought the Ottomans.
+Men from the Order's fleet under knight Luís Mendes de Vasconcellos were subsequently sent to repel the invaders.
+Meanwhile, a militia force of around 6000 to 8000 men was assembled and fought the Ottomans.
 A member of the Maltese militia, Clemente Tabone, was noted for the courage he showed during the attack.

 A cannon shot from Khalil Pasha's galley announced the raiders' withdrawal back to their galleys.
 Several Ottoman raiders were killed in the fray, and around 50 to 60 of them were captured and enslaved.

-The Ottomans returned to their ships and after a failed attempt to make another landing at St. Paul's Bay, they sailed to Mellieħa Bay to take on water and attacked the village and its sanctuary.
-The day after, the fleet set sail for the Barbary coast, going to Tripoli on a punitive expedition against a local insurgent.
+The Ottomans returned to their ships and after a failed attempt to make another landing at St. Paul's Bay, they sailed to Mellieħa to take on water and attacked the village and its sanctuary.
+The day after, Khalil Pasha finally ordered to set sail.
+Unknowingly, Ottavio d'Aragona had just arrived in Malta and disembarked reinforcements in the opposite side of the island.
+When d'Aragona learned about the Ottoman withdrawal, he chased them briefly, capturing a galley and sinking another before the rest retrated.

+Khalil Pasha set sail for the Barbary Coast, going to Tripoli in Ottoman-ruled Tripolitania on a punitive expedition against a local insurgent.
 The fleet then suppressed a Greek uprising in the southern Peloponnese before returning to Constantinople in November 1614.